 Swimming Pool Diving Boards and Replacement Diving Board Information.

 A few years ago you'd be hard-pressed to find an outdoor inground pool without a diving board.
-Nowadays, they've seem to have entered the outer realm of Gameboys and Windows 95.
+Nowadays, they've seem to have entered the outer realm of Windows 95, floppy disks, VCRs, and cassette tapes.
 So what happened?

 For starters, we need to look at the safety issue.
 More people have become safety conscious and a diving board doesn't seem to fit that paradigm any longer.
 Pools are meant to be relaxing and adding a diving board seems to raise the stress level of parents, supervisors, and guardians.
 The marketplace and consumer tastes have changed.